aaronmcadam/deathwish/README.md

 The app allows the following use cases:

-- [ ] A user can view a list of available DeathWishes (minimum of 2 different DeathWishes).
+- [ ] A user can view a list of available Deathwish templates (minimum of 2).
-- [ ] A user can add a DeathWish to their account.
+- [ ] A user can add a Deathwish to their account.
-- [ ] A user can edit the DeathWish.
+- [ ] A user can view their Deathwishes.
-- [ ] A user can delete the DeathWish.
+- [ ] A user can edit the Deathwish.
-- [ ] A user can create new types of DeathWish
+- [ ] A user can delete the Deathwish.

+A Deathwish has the following attributes:

+- id
+- type
+- title
+- description
+- recipients

 ## First Phase